monirbounadi/minimal-mistakes/_pages/about.md

 ## Personal Bio

 My full name is Monir Elias Eliasson Bounadi.
-My first name and last name are from my father who immigrated from Morocco to Sweden during the 1980s.
+My first and last name are from my father who immigrated from Morocco to Sweden during the 1980s.
 My middle names are from my Swedish-born mother.

 I grew up in Hammarbyhöjden and Kärrtorp, suburbs south of Södermalm in Stockholm, Sweden.
 Though I spent most of my time in Stockholm, I spent many summers in Rabat, Morocco.